7 Ideas for Leftover Pumpkin Puree

 Stir a tablespoon or two into your next bowl along with a dash of cinnamon, a tiny splash of vanilla, and a drizzle of maple syrup.

 This Pumpkin Pie Milkshake is a pretty tasty place to start.

 Make Pumpkin DonutsThese baked ones can be made with a gorgeous brown butter glaze or simply dusted with confections’ sugar.

 And if all else fails, FREEZE IT.
 Spoon leftover puree into a freezer-friendly container or bag, press out the air and stow it in the freezer.

-If all this talk of pumpkin is just making you hungry, you might be interested in these Baked Pumpkin Donuts with Brown Butter Glaze, this One Bowl Slow Cooker Pumpkin Bread, or any of these recipes from Cooking Light.
+If all this talk of pumpkin is just making you hungry, you might be interested in this One Bowl Slow Cooker Pumpkin Bread, or this Cheesy Baked Pumpkin Pasta with Bacon and Kale.